-Students may request removal of a temporary notation by petitioning the Vice Provost for written response within 30 days from the date the request was received.
+Students may request removal of a temporary notation by petitioning the Vice Provost for Student Affairs.
+This request must be in writing and include the rational for the request.
+The Vice Provost for Student Affairs, or his or her designee, will review the request and provide a written response within 30 days from the date the request was received.